openSUSE/installation-images/doc/configoptions.md

   It is similar to RPM BuildRoot as it holds the file tree in the unpacked state just before being packaged (see FS) in the IMAGE.

+- ignore_packages=package1,package2,...

+  List of packages that should always be ignored.
+Useful for resolving package ambiguities.

+  Only valid when building outside OBS.

 <!-- old -->

 - debug=DEBUG (comma separated tags, eg. `solv`, `filedeps`, `ignore`,